 Sycamore Park in Mission Viejo is well-known by nearby residents and dog walkers, but tucked away along Aliso Creek so it’s almost like a secret treasure.

-Right now, during December and January 2022, it’s also home to a magical fairy trail.
-The fairy trail will be here through January 7th so don’t wait too long to visit!
+Right now, February 2022, it’s also home to a magical fairy trail.
+You never know when The Caring Fairies will need to travel so don’t wait too long to visit!

 How to Get to Sycamore Park in Mission Viejo: It’s right off the I-5 at Alicia Parkway.
 If you head towards the Target at the freeway offramp (left if you are coming from the north, right if you are coming from the south) — then you will make an immediate left off of Alicia onto Charlinda.
 Charlinda will dead end into Sycamore Park.
 (Address: 25101 Charlinda Dr, Mission Viejo) MAP TO SYCAMORE PARK IN MISSION VIEJO